ArunRoy404/Ancient_Coin_Authentication_Classifier/README.md

 ## Model Architecture
--Pre-trained VGG16 (with ImageNet weights)
+- Pre-trained VGG16 (with ImageNet weights)
--Fully connected layers for classification
+- Fully connected layers for classification
--Softmax/Sigmoid activation for binary classification
+- Softmax/Sigmoid activation for binary classification

 ## Training and Evaluation
--Data augmentation applied to enhance generalization.
+- Data augmentation applied to enhance generalization.
--Model trained on Google Colab.
+- Model trained on Google Colab.
--Performance evaluated using accuracy, loss curves, and confusion matrix.
+- Performance evaluated using accuracy, loss curves, and confusion matrix.

 ## Results
--Achieved more then 95% accuracy on the test dataset.
+- Achieved more then 95% accuracy on the test dataset.
--Visualization of model performance using loss and accuracy curves.
+- Visualization of model performance using loss and accuracy curves.
--Confusion matrix analysis for detailed evaluation.
+- Confusion matrix analysis for detailed evaluation.
 all can be found in the Jupyter Notebook File

 ## Future Improvements
--Expand dataset for better generalization.
+- Expand dataset for better generalization.
--Implement real-time coin classification using a webcam.smartphone application.
+- Implement real-time coin classification using a webcam.smartphone application.
--Improve model performance using other CNN architectures like ResNet or EfficientNet.
+- Improve model performance using other CNN architectures like ResNet or EfficientNet.